chiefenne/PyAero/docs/quickstart.rst

    This is to update/improve the contour and prepare the mesh resolution along the airfoil.

 3. Make a trailing edge with finite thickness |br|
-   This adds a so called blunt trailing edge to the contour.
+   This adds a so called blunt trailing edge to the contour. |br|
    Skip this step if the trailing edge should be sharp.

 4. Mesh the refined airfoil contour |br|